The new state-of-the-art shelter opened October 1, 2009.

 Board of Supervisor Reports

-Design Presentation on Facility -
+Design Presentation on Facility

-Building the New Shelter:
+Building the New Shelter

 By sharing the steps that the Sacramento Animal Care Shelter took towards creating a more efficient, environmentally sound and healthy building, we hope to create a catalyst for innovation.
 View information about Animal Shelter's GREEN elements.
+The shelter also features a spay/neuter clinic that cost $1,350,000.